Massive fire, explosions erupt at Glynn Co. chemical plant, neighborhoods evacuated

 BRUNSWICK, Ga.
 (WSAV) — A chemical plant is currently ablaze in Glynn County, prompting evacuation and shelter-in-place orders from local law enforcement.

-According to the Glynn County Police Department, the Symrise chemical plant has been evacuated and multiple explosions have been reported.
+According to the Glynn County Police Department, the Symrise chemical plant at Colonel’s Island has been evacuated and multiple explosions have been reported.
 The plant is just off Highway 17 in Brunswick.

-Glynn County Emergency Management officials say the fire is believed to be contained but the threat of explosions remains.
-There is also concern over the smoke rising from the facility.
+Both Glynn County and Jacksonville officials provided an update at a press conference on Monday morning.

-Hickory Bluff and Sanctuary Cove neighborhoods are being evacuated, while the Satilla Shores neighborhood has been told to shelter in place.
+Officials say the call came in around 4 a.m. on Monday morning.
+Less than 10 people were working at the plant when the fire broke out, and none of them were injured.
+Authorities say one firefighter was hospitalized due to exhaustion from fighting the fire.

 Fire departments from multiple nearby towns have been called to the scene, including a hazmat team from as far away as Jacksonville.